 When receiving the vaccination, you’ll likely receive information or a pamphlet regarding the side effects that you might expect, and others that warrant medical attention.

-Mild side effects usually last only a day or two.
+Mild side effects usually last only .
 Mild side effects of the vaccine include:

 - redness, swelling, or itching at the injection site